-The volume of data in the world is increasing exponentially.
-In 2020, 64.2 zettabytes of data were created, that is a 314 percent increase from 2015.
+The volume of data in the world is increasing dramatically.
+According to United Nations, 64.2 zettabytes of data were created, that is a 314 percent increase from 2015.
 An increased demand for information due to the COVID-19 pandemics also contribute to higher-than-expected growth.
 A large share of this output is “data exhaust,” or passively collected data deriving from everyday interactions with digital products or services, including mobile phones, credit cards, and social media.
-This deluge of digital data is known as big data.
-Data is growing because it is increasingly being gathered by inexpensive and numerous information‐sensing, mobile devices and because the world’s capacity for storing information has roughly doubled every 40 months since the 1980s.

 The Data Revolution

-The data revolution, which encompasses the open data movement, the rise of crowdsourcing, new ICTs for data collection, and the explosion in the availability of big data, together with the emergence of artificial intelligence and the Internet of Things, is already transforming society.
 Advances in computing and data science now make it possible to process and analyse big data in real time.
-New insights gleaned from such data mining can complement official statistics and survey data, adding depth and nuance to information on human behaviours and experiences.
+New insights gathered from data mining can be paired with official statistics and survey data to add confidence and power to data sets.
 The integration of this new data with traditional data should produce high-quality information that is more detailed, timely and relevant.

 How is data used to achieve better health?

 The Health Data Collaborative is a joint effort by multiple global health partners to work alongside countries to improve the availability, quality and use of data for local decision-making and tracking progress toward the health-related Sustainable Development Goals (SDGs).